 - guidelines that describe how to apply the method to specific types of software, e.g. data warehouse or SOA software, or for specific project management approaches, e.g. Agile methods,

-- vendor services including suppliers of training, consultancy, estimating tools, etc,
+- vendor services of commercial partners, including suppliers of training, consultancy, estimating tools, etc,

 - documented variants for approximate COSMIC sizing that can be used early in the life of a project when all the details for the requirements have not yet been established, or for quick size measurement (see 1),

 - active user groups on Linkedin (‘COSMIC Users Group’) and Twitter (@COSMIC_FSM),

 The COSMIC method is being used successfully around the world for project performance measurement, for estimating, project scope control etc.

 The COSMIC method is also being extensively studied by the academic research community.
 Notable amongst these are several approaches to automating COSMIC size measurement from, e.g. requirements held in UML and from executing programs.

 The Knowledgebase has a large library of research and conference papers